skx/bookmarks.public/README.md

 bookmarks.public
 ================

-This repository contains the single HTML file `index.html`.

-The bookmarks file is a template which is designed to be edited by the user, replacing the bookmarks in the single unordered-list with their own.
+This repository allows you to save your bookmarks under revision control, via a simple combination of HTML & Javascript.

-The bookmarks file contains some simple javascript which should allow simple navigtation and interactive use of the bookmarks, when opened via a browser.
+Add your bookmark-data to the file `bookmarks.data` and view them via the file `index.html`, which contains some simple javascript which should allow simple navigtation and interactive use of the bookmarks, when opened.

 Online Demo